Are you looking for funding?

 Working with you

 In both instances, the Community Foundation is proud to work in partnership with our donors to provide an expert service to ensure that your giving goes to worthwhile causes in the areas you are passionate about.
 Our team enjoy working closely with our donors to achieve your philanthropic aims, and some of the benefits of our service include detailed due diligence checks of the groups we support, strong knowledge of needs across Surrey and the community groups within it, opportunities to visit the charities you support, quarterly grant applications from local projects for you to consider, an expert finance team who manage your fund and the accounting and investment requirements, and end of grant reports from the projects you’ve supported.

-2) Collective Funds
+2) Themed Funds

 As an alternative to establishing a bespoke fund, you can collaborate with other donors and contribute to one of our collective giving funds.
 These funds pool donations from a number of donors who all share the same passion for a particular cause, and grants are awarded by a panel of donors and local individuals.

-Our collective funds include:
+Our themed funds include:

 Health & Wellbeing